 Police forces in many countries employ computerised holistic facial composite systems e.g., 13-15, replacing the previously ubiquitous feature-based systems (for reviews of composite systems see 16-17).
 This is mainly because holistic systems more closely match the whole face ‘Gestaltic’ manner in which humans of all ages process and recognise faces e.g. 18-20.
 With feature-based systems, witnesses are required to first, verbally recall the suspect’s facial features (e.g., eyes, nose, and mouth), second, to locate these individual features from often limited feature databases and third, to assemble them into a whole composite.
 Each step is cognitively demanding – few people possess the vocabulary to provide a detailed facial description, feature-by-feature facial analysis is prone to error, and verbal recall tends to be less accurate than recognition, possibly due to a mismatch between the modality in which faces are encoded (visual mode), and the retrieval of the face from memory (verbal mode) 21-22.
 Not surprisingly feature-based composites are often a poor culprit likeness 16-17.

 With holistic facial composite systems 13-15, witnesses select from a series of realistic but computer-generated facial arrays, the image that most closely matches their memory of the culprit.
 Thus the primary retrieval mode is visual, matching the mode in which faces are encoded.
 The interfaces of the different systems vary, including whether images are in color or not, array numbers, and whether the witness views whole faces, or faces with the external features removed 17.
-However, in all holistic systems, successive arrays of images are used to achieve a step-by-step improvement in composite-to-culprit likeness.
+However, with all holistic systems, successive arrays of images are used to achieve a step-by-step improvement in composite-to-culprit likeness.
 At each step, the faces comprising an array are determined by the witness’ previous selection(s) and an evolutionary algorithm.
+The witness selects a face from the array, and the evolutionary algorithm breeds those selections to create the new generation of faces in the following array.
 Additional tools can add clothing, tattoos, facial hair or other individuating marks, manipulate facial feature size and placement, and adjust holistic properties (e.g., age, distinctiveness).
-The process is complete when the witness is satisfied.
+The process is complete when the witness is satisfied with their composite.
 Throughout, the police operator advises but does not influence the procedure.

 In conjunction with an initial Cognitive Interview 23-24, with an emphasis on the free recall component which facilitates information quality and quantity, holistic system production promotes whole face recognition, rather than as required with feature-based systems - analyses of isolated facial features.
-Manipulation of facial features and their configurations always occurs within the context of a whole face, and as a consequence, holistic system composites are often of higher quality, and recognised more readily by people familiar with those depicted than composites created using feature-based system 17, 25-26.
+Manipulation of facial features and their configurations always occurs within the context of a whole face, and as a consequence, holistic system composites are often of higher quality, and recognised more readily by people familiar with those depicted than composites created using feature-based systems 17, 25-26.
 Police field surveys also suggest that holistic system composites generate higher rates of suspect identification e.g., 27-28.
 Furthermore, even children as young as six-years-of age 8, and adults with intellectual disabilities 29 can understand their task demands.
 For these reasons, particularly if a witness has difficulty in describing a face, the Association of Chief Police Officers (ACPO) in England and Wales recommend the use of holistic systems 30.